Bellegeter History, Family Crest & Coats of Arms

 The name Bellegeter finds its origins with the ancient Anglo-Saxons of England.
 It was given to one who worked as a person who was a bell-founder.
 It was originally derived for a person who was a maker of bells.

 This web page shows only a small excerpt of our Bellegeter research.
-Another 499 words (36 lines of text) covering the years 1247, 1283, 1285, 1377 and 1500 are included under the topic Early Bellegeter History in all our PDF Extended History products and printed products wherever possible.
+Another 250 words (18 lines of text) covering the years 1247, 1283, 1285, 1377 and 1500 are included under the topic Early Bellegeter History in all our PDF Extended History products and printed products wherever possible.